If you live in Victoria and your child is between 6 and 17 years old, you can register for home education with the VRQA.

 - attending excursions and activities in the community

-- using a tutor for short periods.
+- using a tutor for individual subjects, for example tutoring in maths.

 Attendance at a ‘quasi’ or unregistered school is not home schooling.
 An unregistered school typically:

-- operates away from the home base
+- operates away from the home base or online

 - operates during normal school hours.